-The coronavirus pandemic has made stark the issues with our economy, highlighting the urgent need for reform.
+The COVID-19 pandemic has made stark the issues with our economy, highlighting the urgent need for reform.
 It is critical that reforms are robustly evaluated policies rather than hastily-lobbed subsidies that reflect the desires of the interest groups who have the major parties in their pockets.

 Australia’s tax system was designed for an industrially-advanced economy, but not a technologically-advanced economy.
 The last time our tax system underwent structural reform was in the 1980s.

 We need a tax system that is fit-for-purpose for the modern economy.

-We propose 10 core tax reforms that will transform Australia’s tax system.
-A summary of the reforms is below and more detailed information and analysis can be provided on request.
-Our proposals amount to a fundamental reform of Australia’s tax system, with the restructuring of more than 8% of total federal tax revenue.
+We are proposing 10 core tax reforms that will transform Australia’s tax system, restructuring more than 8% of total federal tax revenue.

 We propose the re-introduction of a carbon tax, which, in conjunction with our energy & infrastructure strategy, will create the incentive structures to drive the green transition.
 The revenue raised by the carbon tax will fund investment in the grid of the future and electrification across our economy.

 Our proposed income tax cuts will be funded by introducing moderate taxes on extreme wealth (above $100 million) and inheritances (above $10 million).
-Together these reforms will provide a net benefit to all but the wealthiest 2% of Australians.
+Together our reforms will provide a net benefit to all but the wealthiest 2% of Australians.

-We will finally address corporate profit-shifting by global firms which has become rife in the last 20 years.
+In addition to our tax reforms for individuals, we will address corporate profit-shifting by multinational firms which has become rife in the last 20 years.
 It is simple; business that is undertaken in Australia should be taxed in Australia.
-Furthermore, it is a lie that Australia has a globally uncompetitive corporate tax rate.
+It is a lie that Australia has a globally uncompetitive corporate tax rate.
 Analysis by Kevin Davis and Miranda Stewart from the University of Melbourne shows that when our imputation system is taken into account, the real corporate tax rate in Australia is between 15% and 20%, low relative to other developed nations.

 We should be properly enforcing corporate taxation and not be cutting it.